 Currently, there is a split of authority between the First and Fifth District Courts of Appeal with respect to the evidence required to support the use of a contingency risk multiplier in calculating a fee award under s.
 627.428, F.S.
 In Progressive Express Insurance Co. v.
 Schultz,28 the 5th DCA held that use of a contingency risk multiplier in a PIP action was improper because the policyholder did not testify that he had any difficulty obtaining legal representation, there was no evidence presented on the issue, and the lawsuit was essentially a straightforward contract case involving \$1,315.
 In Massie v.
-Progressive Express Insurance Co.,29 the issue before the 1st DCA was whether use of a contingency risk multiplier was proper when the PIP claimant did not testify that she had difficulty without the opportunity for a multiplier.
-On direct appeal, the 1st DCA, relying on Schultz, held that use of a multiplier was improper, and the claimant petitioned for certiorari review.
-Based on circuit precedent, the 1st DCA granted the petition, quashed the order on direct appeal, and affirmed the trial court's use of a contingency risk multiplier based on expert testimony.
+Progressive Express Insurance Co.,29 the issue before the 1st DCA was whether use of a contingency risk multiplier was proper when the PIP claimant did not testify that she had difficulty obtaining counsel, but expert testimony was offered that the claimant would have had such difficulty without the opportunity for a multiplier.
+On direct appeal, the Circuit Court reversed the trial judge, relying on Schultz, holding that the use of a multiplier was improper, and the claimant petitioned for certiorari review.
+Based on its own precedent, the 1st DCA granted the petition, quashed the order on direct appeal, and affirmed the trial court's use of a contingency risk multiplier based on expert testimony.